dgmeladze/debian-config/README.md

 ```

+Developer Tools

+This setup includes a selection of essential web development tools:

+    PyCharm Community
+    PhpStorm
+    FileZilla
+    JetBrains Toolbox

+Additional Programs

+You may also find these applications useful:

+    Google Chrome
+    Telegram

 Contributions

 I welcome suggestions for themes and improvements!
 Your feedback can help make this configuration even better.
 Feel free to open issues or submit pull requests with your ideas.